Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

   changes, `interval`, the ubus/ACL surface, and the SQM hand-off (it enables SQM on the test WAN itself, then puts it back).
   `sudo ./tests/run.sh <router> --only=89`.
+- `tests/test_004_live_counters.sh` -- the live kernel-counter correction:
+  anchoring, the re-anchor on a vnstat flush, counter resets, expired state, `live_counters=0`, an incomplete vnstat sample, a global quota summing every member's delta, and the baseline recording the corrected usage.
+The mock environment has its own empty `/sys/class/net` (`MOCK_SYSFS_DIR`), so a test that says nothing about kernel counters gets none -- rather than silently reading a real device of the build host that shares the mock's name.
+  It also covers `_vnstat_register`: a device vnstat does not know gets added, committed and vnstat reloaded exactly once; one vnstat already counts is left alone; a device that is not there, a usable sample, and a missing `vnstat.@vnstat[-1]` section register nothing.
 - `../luci-app-omr-quota/tests/test_quota_ui.py` -- Playwright UI test of
   the LuCI page.